bridge-core/docs/docs/extensions/scripts/tab-actions.md

 ### register

-the register function registers a new tab action.
+The register function registers a new tab action.

 - Signature: <code>register(definition: <a href="#itabactionconfig">ITabActionConfig</a>)</code>
 - Returns: `Promise<IDisposable>`